-COVID-19 was first identified in Wuhan, China in December 2019, and subsequently declared a pandemic by the World Health Organization.
 COVID-19 has placed strains on the providers of healthcare services, including the healthcare institutions where we conduct our clinical trials.
 These strains have resulted in institutions prohibiting the initiation of new clinical trials, enrollment in existing clinical trials and restricting the on-site monitoring of clinical trials.
-As our oncology clinical trial enrollment goals for 2020 were largely completed in our first quarter, we have not been significantly affected by any clinical trial enrollment restrictions.
-Patients in our ongoing oncology clinical trials have generally completed their scheduled visits and we have been able to collect the essential data from those visits.
 We also follow FDA guidance on clinical trial conduct during the COVID-19 pandemic, including the remote monitoring of clinical data.

 In alignment with public health guidance designed to slow the spread of COVID-19, as of mid-March 2020, we implemented a reduced onsite staffing model and transitioned to a remote work plan for all employees other than those providing essential services, such as our laboratory staff.
+In July 2021, we started transitioning back to office work for employees not providing essential services.
 For our onsite employees, we have implemented heightened health and safety measures designed to comply with applicable federal, state and local guidelines in response to the COVID-19 pandemic.
 We are further supporting all of our employees by leveraging virtual meeting technology and encouraging employees to follow local health authority guidance.
 We may need to undertake additional actions that could impact our operations if required by applicable laws or regulations or if we determine such actions to be in the best interests of our employees.